bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/deploy-an-application.md

 To efficiently manage deployments across clusters, OpenShift provides ArgoCD as an operator.
 It follows the practice of using Git as a 'source of truth' for declarative infrastructure and applications.
 ArgoCD follows the best practice of using Git as the "source of truth" for declarative infrastructure and applications.

-Explore more about ArgoCD from this [page](https://github.com/BCDevOps/openshift-wiki/blob/b1a4e6db91932fd3f29705a5c8ee44983abf8763/docs/ArgoCD/argocd_info.md)  along with [CI/CD pipeline templates](https://docs.developer.gov.bc.ca/ci-cd-pipeline-templates/).
+Explore more about [ArgoCD](https://github.com/BCDevOps/openshift-wiki/blob/b1a4e6db91932fd3f29705a5c8ee44983abf8763/docs/ArgoCD/argocd_info.md)  along with [CI/CD pipeline templates](https://docs.developer.gov.bc.ca/ci-cd-pipeline-templates/).

 ### 2. Version Management in CD